HADDADmed/k-piscine/week1/week1_day1.md

-git push --set-upstream origin main# Exercice 1 Day 1
+# Exercice 1 Day 1

 By Haddad Mohammed